All athletes are welcome here at the YMCA of Greater Rochester. So, let’s take time to highlight one of our very own: Amanda Vito.

 Another person who is proud to see where Amanda is today is her father, George.
 His family adopted Amanda and brought her and her brother to the US from Colombia when she was 10 years old.

-Knowing Amanda’s journey — having twice been a track and field alternate for the World Games and not being selected on her first two attempts — earning the trip to Berlin is something George is delighted to see.
+Knowing Amanda’s journey — having twice been a track and field alternate for the World Games and not being selected on her first two attempts — earning the trip to Berlin was something George was delighted to see.

 “This is the culmination of a dream for her,” George said.
 “Special Olympics gave her the confidence.
 She knows she can compete; she knows she can win.
 She’s a really strong competitor, I think she got a lot of that from me because I’m a competitor.
 I want to win.”